 - overripe bananas - they should be nice and spotty, almost black.
 Mash them up really well!

-- pure vanilla extract – the vanilla adds great flavor to this banana pineapple bread.
-Make sure you’re using high-quality pure vanilla extract.
+- pure vanilla extract - the vanilla adds great flavor to this banana bread.
+Make sure you're using high-quality pure vanilla extract.
+Or better yet, check out my post on how to make vanilla extract at home with just 2 ingredients!

 - all-purpose flour - measure it out using the spoon-and-level method, or even better, use a food scale to measure out 256 grams.

-- baking soda – gives this pineapple banana bread a nice lift, interacting with the acid in the sour cream and the bananas.
+- baking soda - gives everything a nice lift, interacting with the acid in the sour cream and the bananas.
+If you don't have baking soda, try this recipe for banana bread without baking soda!

 - salt - brings out all those flavors!